freeseek/gtc2vcf/README.md

 Convert Affymetrix CEL files to genotype calls
 ==============================================

 Affymetrix provides a best practice workflow for genotyping data generated using <a href="https://www.affymetrix.com/support/developer/powertools/changelog/VIGNETTE-snp6-on-axiom.html">SNP6</a> and <a href="https://www.affymetrix.com/support/developer/powertools/changelog/VIGNETTE-Axiom-probeset-genotype.html">Axiom</a> arrays.
-As an examples, the following command will run the genotyping for the Affymetrix SNP6 array:
+As an example, the following command will run the genotyping for the Affymetrix SNP6 array:
 ```
 path_to_output_folder="..."
 cel_list_file="..."